isomerpages/mlaw-corp/_covid19/08-A-rental-relief-framework-for-SMEs.md

 b)  Exercise any of its rights under the lease or licence agreement.

 In addition, if the tenant-occupier terminates the lease or licence and has two or more outstanding repayment instalments under the repayment scheme, the tenant-occupier will have to provide specified documents and information to their landlord, including the balance sheet, profit and loss statement, cash flow statement and statement of changes in equity of the tenant-occupier from 1 April 2020 to the date of termination or repudiation of the lease agreement (both dates inclusive).
 These documents must be accompanied by a statutory declaration.
 The tenant-occupier will also be required to provide a reasonable proposal on how it proposes to resolve the outstanding rental arrears.

+++
+<sup>Footnotes</sup>
+<p><sup id="fn1">1.
+The rental waivers in the table are applicable in cases where the tenant-occupier occupies the property throughout the relief period.
+Please refer to [https://go.gov.sg/rentalrelieffaq](https://go.gov.sg/rentalrelieffaq) for details of the application of the rental waivers in cases where the tenant-occupier does not occupy the property throughout the relief period. <a href="#fn1" title="Jump back to Duration of Rental Relief in the text.">↩</a></sup></p>
+<p><sup id="fn1">2.
+This is referred to in the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 as “Type A Property”.
+The definition of a Type A property can be found in Part 2 of the First Schedule of the Regulations. <a href="#fn1" title="Jump back to Duration of Rental Relief in the text.">↩</a></sup></p>
+<p><sup id="fn1">3.
+This is referred to in the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 as “Type B Property”.
+The definition of a Type B property can be found in Part 3 of the First Schedule of the Regulations. <a href="#fn1" title="Jump back to Duration of Rental Relief in the text.">↩</a></sup></p>
+<p><sup id="fn1">4.
+Owners of the prescribed properties will receive Government assistance through: (a) the Property Tax Rebate for Year 2020 announced in the Unity and Resilience Budgets; and (b) the Government cash grant announced in the Fortitude Budget.
+For more details, please refer to IRAS’s website at [https://go.gov.sg/governmentcashgrant](https://go.gov.sg/governmentcashgrant). <a href="#fn1" title="Jump back to Duration of Rental Relief in the text.">↩</a></sup></p>
+<p><sup id="fn5">5.
+If the tenant-occupier has not carried on business for 12 months or longer as at the last day of the its financial year ending on a date in 2018, but has carried on business for 12 months or longer as at the last day of its financial year ending on a date in the year 2019, the reference period will be FY2019 instead.
+If the foregoing does not apply, but the tenant-occupier has carried on business for 12 months or longer as at the last day of its financial year ending on a date in the year 2020, where the date is on or before March 2020, the reference period will be FY 2020.
+For any other case, the tenant-occupier’s average monthly revenue from the time the tenant-occupier commenced business until 31 March 2020 (both dates inclusive) will be extrapolated for comparison against the S$100 million annual revenue threshold.
+Please refer to Regulation 4 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for details. <a href="#fn5" title="Jump back to footnote 5 in the text.">↩</a></sup></p>
+<p><sup id="fn6">6.
+Please refer to Regulation 2 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for the definition of “entity”. <a href="#fn6" title="Jump back to footnote 6 in the text.">↩</a></sup></p>
+<p><sup id="fn7">7.
+Please refer to Footnote 5 for further information. <a href="#fn7" title="Jump back to footnote 7 in the text.">↩</a></sup></p>
+<p><sup id="fn8">8.
+A Singapore group of entities means a group of entities that are incorporated or established in Singapore and which are related through ownership or control in such a way that the group is either required to prepare consolidated financial statements for financial reporting purposes under FRS 110 or an equivalent standard or would have been so required if equity interests in any of the entities were traded on any stock exchange in Singapore. <a href="#fn8" title="Jump back to footnote 8 in the text.">↩</a></sup></p>
+<p><sup id="fn9">9.
+Where none or only one member of the Singapore group of entities has carried on business for 12 months or longer as at the last day of the group’s financial year ending on a date in the year 2018, and more than one member of the same group has carried on business for 12 months or longer as at the last day of the group’s financial year ending on a date in the year 2019, the reference period will be FY2019 instead.
+If the foregoing is inapplicable, if more than one member of the Singapore group of entities has carried on business for 12 months or longer as at the last day of the group’s financial year ending in the year 2020 on a date that is on or before 31 March 2020, the reference period will be FY 2020.
+For any other case, the aggregate average monthly revenue of all members of the group will be extrapolated for comparison against the S$100 million revenue threshold.
+Please refer to Regulation 14 of the COVID-19 (Temporary Measures) (Rental and Related Measures) Regulations 2020 for further details. <a href="#fn9" title="Jump back to footnote 9 in the text.">↩</a></sup></p>
+<p><sup id="fn10">10.
+If the tenant-occupier commenced business after 1 April 2019, comparison will be against the period from the date of commencement of business to 24 March 2020 (both dates inclusive) to ascertain the decrease of 35% or more. <a href="#fn10" title="Jump back to footnote 10 in the text.">↩</a></sup></p>
+<p><sup id="fn11">11.
+Please refer to Footnote 10 for further information. <a href="#fn11" title="Jump back to footnote 11 in the text.">↩</a></sup></p>
+<p><sup id="fn12">12.
+The notices will be available for qualifying property owners to view on IRAS’ myTax Portal by mid-August 2020, and will also be sent via hard copy to property owners with eligible tenants. <a href="#fn12" title="Jump back to footnote 12 in the text.">↩</a></sup></p>
+<p><sup id="fn12">13.
+The full list of restricted actions under the moratorium can be found in Section 19G(2) of the COVID-19 (Temporary Measures) Act. <a href="#fn13" title="Jump back to footnote 13 in the text.">↩</a></sup></p>